airtai/faststream/docs/includes/getting_started/context/existed_annotations.md

     ```

     !!! tip ""
-        Also, `faststream.nats.NatsMessage` is alias to `faststream.nats.annotations.NatsMessage`
+        `faststream.nats.NatsMessage` is an alias to `faststream.nats.annotations.NatsMessage`

         ```python
         from faststream.nats import NatsMessage